Debian/debhelper/CONTRIBUTING.rst

 No matter how you identify yourself or how others perceive you: we welcome you.
 We welcome contributions from you as long as they interact constructively with our community.
-See also :ref:`coc`.
+See also :ref:`code-of-conduct`.

 This document will cover what you need to get started on working with debhelper, where to submit patches or contributions and what we expect